-Therefore, if we are to serve those that rely on us to perform our very best, then we must be selfish at times to make sure we are prioritizing our own body, mind, and spirit – we need to ensure our Inner Athlete is prepared and primed to play at its best.
+Therefore, if we are to serve those that rely on us to perform at our best, then we must be selfish with prioritizing our own body, mind, and spirit.
+We need to ensure our Inner Athlete is prepared and primed to play at its best.

 So to clarify my message this week, be more selfish in order to best serve those that need you most.

 The importance of being selfish is showing up for me more and more at work over the past few weeks.
 It is an exciting time at our client site, as they are kicking the tires on a very forward leaning IT strategy.
 Lots of change, opportunity, and interesting work to do!